hetida/hetida-designer/docs/workflow_execution/running_workflows.md

 Here `{id}` is a placeholder for the workflow revision id.

+Additionally, the latest released workflow revision of a revision group can be executed through the POST web service endpoint

+`/api/workflows/execute-latest`

+Be aware: Depending on the latest workflow revision present, this endpoint might not only yield different results for the same input but might even fail, if inputs or outputs have changed.

-## Getting the workflow revision id
+## Getting the workflow revision id and revision group id

-The id of a workflow is shown in the "Edit workflow details" dialog: Open the workflow revision and click on the pencil button in the user interface
+The id of a workflow as well as its revision group id are shown in the "Edit workflow details" dialog: Open the workflow revision and click on the pencil button in the user interface

 <img title="" src="../assets/edit_workflow_button.png" alt="" width="269" data-align="center">

-Then the id is shown at the bottom of the dialog window:
+Then the id and below it the group ID are displayed at the bottom of the dialog window:

 ![](../assets/workflow_revision_id.png)